onkarganjewar/CMPE273_Lab-3/README.md

 ## Simple RESTful key-value cache data store

 The purpose of this lab is to demonstrate how consistent hashing works and to implement a simple RESTful key-value cache data store.
-Client implements consistent hashing using md5 hashing function and shards the provided sample data set among the available server nodes.
+Client implements consistent hashing using md5 hashing algorithm and shards the provided sample data set among the available server nodes.
 RESTful endpoints are provided to store & retrieve key-value pairs.

 ### Requirements
 •	Golang latest stable version (I have used go1.5 on Windows)